otnielxs/mxene-gas-sensing-dft/docs/methodology.md

 - **Cluster extraction:** the cluster was cut from the relaxed periodic adsorption geometry, centered on the adsorption site, including the immediate coordination environment of the gas molecule
 - **Cluster size:** *(1 unit cell)*
-- **Dangling bond treatment:** boundary atoms with broken bonds were capped with hydrogen atoms to saturate valence and avoid spurious edge states
 - **Geometry:** the cluster geometry was kept fixed from the periodic-relaxed structure for single-point analysis, or re-optimized

 ---